Ohiopyle Falls is located right in town.

 The short answer: YES!
 The hiking trails at Ohiopyle State Park are dog-friendly and welcoming.

-When we have visited, there were just as many people exploring with their dog pals as without.
+During the times we have visited, we saw just as many people exploring with their dog pals as without.

-Just be sure to keep them leashed in public areas and clean up after them.
+Just please keep them leashed in public areas and clean up after them.

 Wrapping Up: Best Things to do in Ohiopyle